15 Strains of Malicious Software

 Protecting Yourself in the Expanding Malware Universe

-With the malware landscape growing, staying vigilant is more important than ever.
+With the malware landscape growing, staying vigilant is more crucial than ever.
 Here are some additional protection tips:

 • Secure Your WiFi: Use strong, secure passwords for your WiFi networks.